 Wow – what an incredible year this has been.
-The year 2014 has flown by and writing this blog has probably been the only opportunity that I have had to glance over the past 9 months and absorb all the events that have taken place.
-This year I have pitched to investors, launched a business, won national competitions and had the opportunity to learn from global business leaders, whilst juggling exams and university life.
+2014 has flown by and writing this blog has probably been the only opportunity that I have had to glance over the past nine months and absorb all the events that have taken place.
+This year I have pitched to investors, launched a business, won national competitions and had the opportunity to learn from global business leaders, while juggling exams and university life.

 Since completing my internship at Wrigley, leaving with a job offer for 2015, I have moved to London with my twin brother, and have been focusing on my business, Wordme.
 Wordme is a producer of greetings cards, stationary and notebooks, based around our unique wordsearch design.
-Since the Future Business Leader competition, I have secured an investor and am working in our office in Park Lane, London.
-We also have recently been named Royal Dutch Shells UK Start-up of the month and the ‘Hot 48’ Start-ups of the year.
+Since the future business leader competition, I have secured an investor and am working in our office in Park Lane, London.
+We have also recently been named Royal Dutch Shell's UK Start-up of the month and in the ‘Hot 48’ start-ups of the year.
 We are currently expanding our range to over 45 designs and formats, and are set to launch our new designs by the end of this week, in time for the Christmas rush!
 Feel free to visit our website www.wordme.co.uk to discover our awesome ranges (and hopefully order some Christmas cards too!)

 To sum it all up, 2014 has been exhilarating!
 Becoming the Future Business Leader of the Year has truly opened many doors.
 I will now be enjoying my time in London and fitting in some trips abroad before starting work in 2015.